paulerlic/medical-marijuana-group/README.md

 ### Database Integration
 * Our database is hosted in PostgresSQL, to store the static data for our analysis.
     - Reading and writing operations are fast for PostgresSQL databases.
-* We have four tables in the database which can be seen in ERD below
+* We have four tables in the database which can be seen in ERD below.

  ![mmg_sql_erd pgerd](https://github.com/paulerlic/medical-marijuana-group/blob/main/Images/mmg_sql_erd.pgerd.png)